iotaledger/documentation/channels/0.1/introduction/overview.md

 Messages in Channels can be signed and encrypted, allowing you to build applications that authenticate the sender and restrict access to private messages.

+### Ensure the integrity of messages

+Messages on the Tangle are unchangeable, providing your applications with built-in integrity.

 ### Innovate on bleeding edge technology

 Channels uses quantum-robust cryptography as well as distributed ledger technology to put your applications at the forefront of innovation in these fields.